simonmichael/hledger_site/download.md

 ## Building from source

 You can build hledger wherever the Glasgow Haskell Compiler is supported.
-This can take a while, but it's normally a reliable process.
+This can take a while, but it's normall a reliable process.
 Use one of the tools below to build the current hledger release.
 On Windows, hledger-ui is not available and should be omitted from the commands below (except in WSL).